google/trillian-examples/experimental/vindex/README.md

 Requirements:

 * Values are indices, appended in incremental order.
 Could be a list or a log.

+Ideas for map implementation:
+ - CONIKS: easy because we already have an implementation in the Trillian repository
+ - [SEEMless](https://eprint.iacr.org/2018/607.pdf): need a Go implementation
+ - [AKD](https://github.com/facebook/akd): need a Go implementation

 TODO(mhutchinson): Finish writing this up.